GeoscienceAustralia/ptha/propagation/SWALS/examples/README.md

 * radial_dam_break -- This runs a radial dam break problem.

+* spherical_box -- This compares the results of 3 different flow algorithms in an idealised test problem using spherical coordinates.
+The problem involves a large area domain with quasi-realistic topography, and we check that all algorithms produce similar results.

 * uniform_channel -- This tests the model with steady-uniform-flow in a uniform channel

 * uniform_slope -- This tests the model with steady-uniform-flow in a uniform slope